 Bose QuietComfort 45 microphone in office conditions

-If you already have an iPhone or Mac, then the best work earphones for you is the Apple AirPods Pro.
-Apple’s portable noise canceling earbuds integrate well with the Apple ecosystem, plus the buds’ and case’s compact size means the AirPods Pro won’t get in the way.
+If you already have an iPhone or Mac, then the best work earphones for you are the Apple AirPods Pro (2nd Gen).
+Apple’s portable noise canceling earbuds integrate well with the Apple ecosystem, and now that they’ve been refreshed with a USB-C port, you won’t be hard-pressed to find a spare charging cord.
+Plus, the buds and case’s compact size means the AirPods Pro won’t get in the way.
 The mics do a reliable job of reproducing voices, so you can use these earphones to chat away during conference calls.

 These buds have a design that stays in your ears, so if you move around a lot at work, that’s a reassuring feature.
 And if you tend to break a sweat while you work, the buds’ IPX4 rating is also handy.
 You can also take advantage of the Apple H1 chip and get automatic device switching, as long as each device is also from Apple (and under the same iCloud account).
 That way, you can answer a call on your iPhone and go right back to listening to podcasts on your Mac seamlessly.
 Speaking of which, compared to other AirPods, the Pro has a relatively neutral frequency response, so your content will sound good whether it’s spoken word or pop tunes.